apache/skywalking-agent-test-tool/README.md

 [**SkyWalking**](https://github.com/apache/skywalking) Agent Test Tool is a tremendously useful test tools suite in a wide variety of languages of `Agent`.
 Includes `mock collector` and `validator`.
-The `mock collector` is a SkyWalking receiver, likes OAP server.
+The `mock collector` is a SkyWalking receiver, like OAP server.

 The `mock collector` is responsible for mocking the SkyWalking OAP receiver to collect data from the agent.
 It will collect data from Agent reported by `GRPC`.
 And then it can be downloaded by Http API that the mock collector collected(service registered, instance registered, and segments).